penguoir/uni-things/personal-statement.md

 an algorithm which analysed videos of a pendulum swinging to find the vector from the starting point.
 This enabled us to calculate exactly how much the pendulum swings, in order to calculate dampening.
-Finding that the algorithm was effective was highly rewarding and led to us reaching second place.
+Finding that the algorithm was effective was highly rewarding.

 I have learnt so much about Computer Science by engaging with these projects that I delivered a TEDx talk on Project-Based Learning (PBL) and